31 Best Colors For Websites (In 2024)

 Built with: Elementor

-YouEngage lets you know it’s a software startup website with its blue and white color scheme above the fold and a contrasting CTA.
-It speaks expertness while achieving great focus on the content with other shades for sections and icons.
-Another surprising choice of color is teal which breaks the main scheme pleasantly.
+YouEngage’s blue and white color scheme above the fold and contrasting CTA let you know it’s a software startup website.
+It speaks expertness while achieving great focus on the content, with other shades for sections and icons.
+Another surprising choice of color is teal, which breaks the main scheme pleasantly.

 Colors used: #f6f7f8, #3681f7, #adb2b6, f9d97c